 Minowa is only 15 minutes drive from Nakanosawa, tucked in beneath a spur of Mt Adatara.
 Now this is getting into serious secret stash territory – this is one of those little mountains that ski bigger than they appear from the trail map, with some nice gradients on and off trail to enjoy.
-The sight of snow monsters, albeit pretty small ones, at the top is a good indication it gets decent snowfall.
+The sight of snow monsters at the top, albeit pretty small ones, is a good indication it gets decent snowfall.
 And that it can get cold.
 They average 8m snow a season, or 2m more than Numajira.

 Plus they have 80% snowmaking coverage on the main slopes, so even in this mild winter they had good cover.

 Minowa has allowed at your own risk access to the closer back and sidecountry recently, for some sweet tree lines like off skier’s right above and beside the top double chairlift.
 The north facing lines here were still offering fresh tracks a couple of days after the last top up fall.